ZhiChua/youtube-sentiment/README.md

 pip install vader
 pip install webdriver

-Only use youtube-sentiment.ipynb, the other notebooks are purely for testing Notes can be found in docstrings for each method
+Only use youtube-sentiment.ipynb, the other notebooks are purely for testing
+Notes can be found in docstrings for each method that include all parameters, and outputs

 ## Notes:
-Used BeautifulSoup for video scraping
+- Used BeautifulSoup for video scraping
-Used Selenium for comment scraping - Beautifulsoup does not work for comments as comments are rendered dynamically.
+- Used Selenium for comment scraping - Beautifulsoup does not work for comments as comments are rendered dynamically.
-Used Vader for NLP - Understands internet slang but not sarcasm
+- Used Vader for NLP - Vader was chosen against Flair and Textblob as it understands internet lingo up to a certain extent.
+Vader was built specifically for analysing social media and an example can be seen below.
+Unfortunately, Vader cannot understand sarcasm.
     ex:
 `sentiment_dict = obj.polarity_scores('I love pizza')
 print(sentiment_dict)`
 `{'neg': 0.0, 'neu': 0.323, 'pos': 0.677, 'compound': 0.6369}`